kvadlapa/kvadlapa/README.md

 *A React + Flask based GUI for real-time monitoring and control of autonomous field robots*
 > · Docker · WebSockets · Map Visualization · Data Slider · Python · Flask

+💼 Job Portal Web App- See in my repositories
+A Spring Boot & JSP-based job posting and listing platform with a responsive Bootstrap UI
+> · Java · Spring Boot · JSP · Bootstrap · MVC · Form Handling

-More Projects I'll commit soon in May/June 2025.
+More Projects I'll commit soon in May/June 2025, Stay tuned.
 Thank you for understanding

 ---